AkosKappel/clothing-store/README.md

 I added checkboxes for each tag in the filter form, and the user can now select any number of tags.
 The results are then filtered, so that only products that contain at least one of the selected tags are shown.
 Also, any of the filters can be combined together, for example, you can select a tag and a min price filter, and the products will be filtered by these conditions.

+## Bonus

+After finishing the project, I deployed it my own server, where I configured Nginx to serve the app.
+You can find the link to the app [here](https://130.61.106.56/users/log_in).